wsimf/github-recruitment-tool/README.md

 * Kaimin Li (Alex)--------kli438----Humbis

 ## Acknowledgement
-NFuse would like give a humungous thank to our customers,..., for their guidances throughout this project.
+NFuse would like give a humungous thank to our customers, Shailan Patel, Karen Xie, Mark Pearl, Darren Sim and Lucas Rainett, for their guidances throughout this project.